-Welcome to the PFAS information page for the Dane County Regional Airport (DCRA).
+Welcome to the Per- and polyfluoroalkyl substances (PFAS) information page for the Dane County Regional Airport (DCRA).
 Here you will find information regarding PFAS and DCRA's ongoing efforts related to investigation, mitigation and remediation.
 This page is will help answer your questions regarding PFAS at DCRA and let you know of any upcoming public meetings.
 PFAS is a problem that airports and cities across the nation are working to resolve.
 DCRA and Dane County are committed to working with its partners on the local, state, regional and national levels to develop sound policies and apply the best science to the challenge of removing PFAS from the environment.

 DCRA Video Presentation

 This video presentation was created by Dane County and DCRA consultant Mead & Hunt, and it explains PFAS history, testing and mitigation.
 The presentation highlights the Dane County Regional Airport, the historical use of PFAS, and the investigation and remediation process.
 All work plans and testing results are submitted to the Wisconsin Department of Natural Resources (WDNR).
 They can be found on their Bureau for Remediation and Redevelopment Tracking System (BRRTS) website: https://dnr.wi.gov/topic/Brownfields/botw.html.